fedilabidi13/Bare-Metal-Kubernetes/readme.md

 <img src="img/kube/get-no.JPG">

 For the pods to communicate we should deploy networking addon.
-Here I am deploying flannel.
+Here I am deploying calico.

-So before we deploy flannel or any network addon you may notice that if you do a get pod -A, coredns will be in ContainerCreating status.
+So before we deploy calico or any network addon you may notice that if you do a get pod -A, coredns will be in ContainerCreating status.
 Lets install calico and see what happens.

 ```sh